A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Introduction

-In this paper, we propose an extension of deep Q-networks (DQN) to solve this problem.
-Our algorithm is customized for the beer game, but we view it also as a proof-of-concept that DQN can be used to solve messier, more complicated supply chain problems than those typically analyzed in the literature.
+Although it is outside the scope of this paper, our hope is to learn something about the structure of the optimal inventory policy with irrational co-players by examining how the SRDQN agent plays, much as human players are learning new chess strategies by studying the way deep RL chess agents such as AlphaZero play the game \citep{Chan2017}.

 The remainder of this paper is as follows.
 Section \ref{sec:lit_review} provides a brief summary of the relevant literature and our contributions to it.
 The details of the algorithm are introduced in Section \ref{sec:beer_dqn_for_beer_game}.
 Section \ref{sec:beer_numerical_experiment} provides numerical experiments, and Section \ref{sec:beer_conclusion} concludes the paper.